 Hood said that, as of July 3, 2013, about 12,000 of the state’s 15,000 school buses in daily service are equipped with the lap seat belts.

-Meanwhile, of the six states with school-bus, seat-belt laws, California, Florida, New Jersey and Texas require students to use the restraints.
-California student riders also must be taught how to use the three-point restraints "in an age-appropriate manner."
-New York allows individual school boards to decide if they will provide lap belts on buses.
+Meanwhile, of the eight states with school-bus, seat-belt laws, California, Florida, New Jersey (two-point) and Texas require students to use the restraints.
+California student riders also must be taught how to use the three-point restraints “in an age-appropriate manner.”
+New York (two-point) allows individual school boards to decide if they will provide lap belts on buses.
 Nevada passed its three-point law in June 2017, and Diana Hollander, state director of transportation at the Nevada Department of Education, said requirements that students use the restraints will be written into regulation before the mandated goes into effect for the 2019-2020 school year.

 California and Florida law stipulate that transportation providers first allocate lap-shoulder belts on elementary-school routes.
 Both state laws and the one in New Jersey also protect any rider, school district or organization operating a school bus from being ticketed for not wearing seat belts.